tasmota/docs/docs/Smart-Meter-Interface.md

 | `M,=so2 `| if 1 fixes the bug introduced by meter DWS74, if 2 enabled OBIS line compare mode instead of shift compare mode.<BR>e.g. 1,=so2,2 enable obis line compare.<BR>|
 | `M,=so3 `| sets serial buffer size and optionally also serial IRQ buffer size.<BR>e.g. 1,=so3,128 set serial buffer size to 128.<BR>|
 | `M,=so4 `| sets AES decrytion key for encryted meters.must define exactly 16 hexadecimal chars<BR>e.g. 1,=so4,deabcd0020a0cfdedeabcd0020a0cfde sets decryption key and enables decrypt mode for that meter.<BR>|

-remark: channel math only works on frequently (fast) updated channels and is not recommended with counters

 !!! example
     To get the value of one of the descriptor lines, use `sml[X]`. `X` = Line number.
 Starts with `1`. (compiling with `USE_SML_SCRIPT_CMD` required)